-I’m a huge fan of jacket potatoes but they take so long to cook.
-Yet use the steamer on your Instant Pot and then you have delicious jacket potatoes in just 20 short minutes.
-While they are cooking mix together some tuna and mayonnaise and then you have dinner heaven.
+I’m a huge fan of baked potatoes but they take so long to cook.
+Yet use the steamer on your Instant Pot and then you have delicious baked potatoes in just 30 short minutes.
+While they are cooking make your toppings and have a baked potato bar.

 Now who doesn’t love lasagne?
 Especially when loaded up with sweet potato and turkey?
 This is truly delicious and thanks to the steamer being built in, it makes it even quicker to cook.